Why Help People Abroad When There Are Needs Closer To Home?

 Moreover, our resources accomplish more in other parts of the world.
 In Nicaragua and in the Philippines, for example, the complete living and educational expenses of a college student averages only $150 per month.
 In the U.S., the costs are substantially higher.
 I can support about 20 college students abroad for the same cost that I have paid for a single student in the U.S.

 No one is denying that significant needs exist—and by many measures, are increasing—here in the U.S., especially within certain communities.
 But to turn back to my original point, if we pose the issue of "where should we focus on helping others?" as an either/or question, we are framing the issue incorrectly.

-An exclusive focus on the needs within our own country, to the exclusion of needs abroad, is one that fails to equally view and value humanity.
-A balanced approach is one in which we collectively aim to serve the human community both domestically and abroad, empowering people wherever needs exist and injustice persists.
+An exclusive focus on the needs within our own country, to the exclusion of needs abroad, is one that fails to view and value people equally.
+A balanced approach is one in which we aim to serve the human community both domestically and abroad, empowering people wherever needs exist and injustice persists.

 To accomplish this, we cannot all focus our efforts in the same place.
-Some organizations and donors will focus their efforts in the U.S. while others focus their efforts abroad.
-I have explained what drives my personal focus on the international community.
-But we must value our respective efforts and work collaboratively, because we are working toward common and complimentary goals.
+Some organizations and donors will focus their efforts in the U.S., while others focus their efforts abroad.
+We are each called to a different part of the equation.
+And we must value our respective efforts and work collaboratively, because we are working toward common and complimentary goals.

-If we aspire to a world in which people are equally valued and have equal opportunities, then we must be intentional about serving and loving others both locally and globally.
-And our actions only reflect our ideals when we do so irrespective of national, ethnic, and other boundaries, valuing humankind equally both at home and abroad.
+If we aspire to a world in which people are equally valued and have equal opportunities, then we must be intentional about serving and loving others both locally and globally, valuing humankind equally both at home and abroad.